Jerry Remy: Health

 Remy took time off starting May 28, 2013, due to a bout of pneumonia.
 He returned to the booth on June 25, 2013.
 On August 16, 2013, he announced that he would be taking an indefinite leave of absence after his son was arrested for murder; Remy did not return to the broadcast booth until the beginning of the 2014 season.
 He had another leave during the 2016–17 off-season, missing most of the 2017 spring training.

 On June 12, 2017, Remy announced that his lung cancer had returned.
 In January 2018, he announced via Twitter that he had completed treatments at Massachusetts General Hospital (MGH).
 A fourth diagnosis of cancer was announced on August 7, 2018.
 After undergoing treatments, Remy announced in early November 2018 that he was cancer-free.

 On June 11, 2021, Remy left Fenway Park during the third inning of a game he was commentating on, due to shortness of breath, and was admitted to MGH.
 He was released from the hospital five days later, and returned to broadcasting on June 20.
 On August 4, Remy announced that he would be stepping away from NESN for lung cancer treatment.
 On October 5, he appeared at Fenway Park to throw out the ceremonial first pitch before the AL Wild Card Game, in what ended up being his final public appearance.

-Remy died of lung cancer on October 30, 2021, nine days before his 69th birthday.
+Remy died of lung cancer on October 30, 2021, aged 68.
 A public wake was held in Waltham, Massachusetts, on November 4.